What They Do: Postsecondary education administrators oversee student services, academics, and faculty research at colleges and universities.

 Postsecondary education administrators generally work full time.
 Most work year-round, but some schools may reduce their hours during the summer.

 Employment of postsecondary education administrators is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.

 About 17,600 openings for postsecondary education administrators are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Employment growth in the occupation is tied to student enrollments at colleges and universities.

 People will continue to seek postsecondary education to accomplish their career goals.
 As more people enter colleges and universities, more postsecondary education administrators will be needed to serve the needs of these additional students.

-Additional admissions officers will be needed to process students' applications.
-More registrars will be needed to register students for classes and ensure that they meet graduation requirements.
-More student affairs workers will be needed to make housing assignments and plan events for students.
+Additional admissions officers will be needed to process students’ applications.
+Registrars will be needed to direct student registration for classes and ensure that they meet graduation requirements.
+Student affairs workers will be needed to make housing assignments and plan events for students.

 Provosts and academic dean positions will be limited, since there is typically a set number of these positions per institution.

 Despite expected increases in enrollment, employment growth in public colleges and universities will depend on state and local government budgets.
 If there is a budget deficit, postsecondary institutions may lay off employees, including administrators.
 If there is a budget surplus, postsecondary institutions may hire more employees.